Collaborations - BBSRC

 • third-party individual not employed as staff on the grant

-• third-party organisation, who is subcontracted by the host organisation to deliver a specific piece of work.
-This will be subject to the procurement rules of the host organisation.
+• third-party organisation, who is subcontracted by the host organisation to deliver a specific piece of work (this will be subject to the procurement rules of the host organisation)

 Dual roles

-An organisation or individual can act as both a project partner and subcontractor, however this must be fully justified and will be subject to peer review.
+An organisation or individual can act as both a project partner and subcontractor.
+However, this must be fully justified and will be subject to peer review.

-This enables the organisation or individual to receive recognition as a project partner for the elements of their contribution to the project that is in an integral or meaningful capacity, which they wouldn’t get if they were needing to be included only as a subcontractor.
-As a rule we would expect project partner related costs to be minor.
 Where the project needs work to be undertaken that is more significant and includes costs other than travel and subsistence, then the organisation or individual to be contracted may need to be included as both a project partner and a subcontractor.
-An example of where dual roles might be required is when an organisation or individual is giving to the project in-kind but are also selected to deliver other work to the project involving non-minor costs to be covered via a subcontract.
+An example of where dual roles might be required is when an organisation or individual is giving to the project in kind but are also selected to deliver other work to the project involving non-minor costs to be covered via a subcontract.

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
 Let us know if you have feedback or would like to help improve our online products and services.